European-Unified-ID/EUID-docs/README.md

 ### User Trust Workflow

 The following diagram illustrates the publisher workflow that applies to users engaging with publishers or publisher-related SSOs and identity providers.
-This workflow allows a user to consent to the creation of a EUID and manage their EUID consent and privacy settings in the [Opt-Out Portal](#opt-out-portal).
+This workflow allows a user to consent to the creation of an EUID and manage their EUID consent and privacy settings in the [Opt-Out Portal](#opt-out-portal).

 ![User Trust Workflow](/images/user_trust_workflow.jpg)